superkacper27/Games-Code/README.md

-# Games-Code
+This is the file in which we will document our project.

-This is to house any games I make and the code used to make them
+This is a test.